Pass-Through Entity Taxation

 PTE Tax Credit

-The PTE credit may be claimed by members of an electing PTE whose distributive shares and guaranteed payments are subject to PTE taxation for the taxable year.
+For tax year 2023, the PTE credit may be claimed by members of an electing PTE whose distributive shares and guaranteed payments are subject to PTE taxation for the taxable year.
 C corporations are not eligible to claim the PTE credit because their distributive shares and guaranteed payments are not included in calculating the PTE tax.

 When is the deadline to claim the PTE credit?